Head & Neck, Cervical Cancers

 Those who have HPV-positive head and neck cancer tend to be younger than those who have HPV-negative head and neck cancer.
 The HPV-negative cancers tend to be caused by smoking and drinking rather than an HPV infection.
 However, most head and neck cancers in the United States are HPV-positive.

-Surgical excision of the cancer, radiation and chemotherapy are typically used to treat it.
+Surgical removal of the cancer, radiation and chemotherapy are typically used to treat it.
 HPV-positive head and neck cancer isn’t as lethal as HPV-negative, but it can adversely impact oral health.
 For example, swallowing and talking can become more difficult.

 Dr. Katzenellenbogen explains why she became an adolescent medicine doctor with a focus on HPV-related cancers